-Brittany Shane, the sixth studio album from the singer-songwriter was recorded at Resonate in Austin and mastered by, Alex Lyon In The Bubble.
-The album was co-produced by Jeff Byrd (Spoon, Explosions in the Sky, Iron and Wine, Ryan Adams) and Brittany herself.
+Brittany Shane, the sixth studio album from the singer-songwriter was recorded at Resonate and Kennywood in Austin and mastered by, Alex Lyon in The Bubble.
+The album was co-produced by Jeff Byrd (Spoon, Explosions in the Sky, Iron and Wine) and Brittany herself.
 Jeff was one of the first friends Brittany met in Austin nearly a decade ago, and it was incredibly meaningful for them to make an album together.
 The self titled CD features various artists such as: Noëlle Hampton-background vocals (The Belle Sounds), Brian Ferguson-drums/percussion (Cory Morrow, Aaron Watson, Stoney LaRue, Curtis, Salgado), Brad Rice -lead guitar (Ryan Adams, Son Volt, Ray Wylie Hubbard, Keith Urban), Nick Randolph-lead guitar (South Austin Moonlighters, Stonehoney), Michael Tarabay-bass (Pat Green, Chris Cage, Bodeans), Trevor Soetaert-bass (Jon Wolfe, Will Southern, Robynn Shayne).
 Brittany hopes that listeners find sanctuary in her lyrics.
 She strives to be the reason someone thinks, “maybe I’ve been there,” and can relate to her songs and lyrics in that way.